 - The Government has already taken action on two of Canada's largest sources of GHG emissions-transportation and electricity-and is continuing to work on regulations for other major sources of GHG emissions, including the oil and gas sector.

-- As a result of collective action by governments, consumers and industry, Canada's 2020 GHG emissions are projected to be about 130 Mt lower relative to a scenario with no action.
-This is the equivalent of shutting down 37 coal-fired electricity generation plants.
+- As a result of collective action by governments, consumers and industry, Canada's 2020 GHG emissions are projected to be 128 Mt lower relative to a scenario with no action since 2005.

 - The Government's recent coal-fired electricity regulations further strengthen Canada's position as a world leader in clean electricity production.